Ron89/thesaurus_query.vim/README.md

 script is a simple one liner, it couldn't deal with many flexible situations as yet.

+Also, this plugin support Vim's builtin `completefunc` insert mode autocomplete function.
+To invoke it, use keybinding `ctrl-x ctrl-u` in insert mode.
+This function resembles Vim's own thesaurus checking function, but using online resources for matchings.

 ## Configuration

 ### Description for backends and their setup